CCBR/HowTos/docs/OtherHowTos/zenodo.md

     - Publisher: Zenodo
     - Related works: "Is original form of" "github website" URL

-4. Select the Zenodo release

-- Scroll to the bottom right, under `Export`, select `Citation File Format` and `Export`.

 ## Add DOI, citation to GitHub

 1. Go to [Zenodo](https://zenodo.org/)